Healthdirect Free Australian health advice you can count on.

 What is hepatitis?

-What are the types of hepatitis?
+What symptoms are related to hepatitis?

 There are other types of hepatitis that are not infectious, including: